Tutorial: Build a Cypher Recommendation Engine

 LIMIT 5

-Other factors that can be easily integrated in this query are favorites, allergies, ratings, and distance from my current position.
+Other factors that can be easily integrated in this query are favorites, allergies, ratings, and distance from current position.